 Benign adenomas are relatively small, usually less than 2 inches in diameter.
 Most people with this type of tumor have no symptoms.
 These benign tumors usually occur on only one adrenal gland, but they can appear on both glands in rare instances.

 Adrenal cortical carcinomas are usually much larger than benign adenomas.
 If a tumor is more than 2 inches in diameter, it’s more likely to be cancerous.
 Sometimes, they can get large enough to press on your organs and cause more symptoms.
 They can also sometimes produce hormones that cause changes in the body.

-Most of the symptoms of adrenal cancer are caused by excess production of the hormones.
+Symptoms of adrenal cancer are caused by the excess production of the hormones.
 These are typically androgen, estrogen, cortisol, and aldosterone.
 Symptoms may also arise from large tumors pressing on organs of the body.

-Symptoms of excessive hormone production are easier to spot in children than adults because physical changes are more active and visible during puberty.
-Some signs of adrenal cancer in children are:
+Symptoms of excessive androgen or estrogen production are easier to spot in children than adults because physical changes are more active and visible during puberty.
+Some signs of adrenal cancer in children can be: